‘Australian Plants’ Journal

 ANPSA’s Member Societies have been active in print publishing almost since the Society’s inception.
 Over the years literally hundreds of publications have been produced ranging from simple brochures and pamphlets aimed at specific local areas to full commercial titles.
 More recently, a number of titles have been produced on compact disc.

 A checklist of most of these publications (but, almost certainly, not all!) was published in 2007 to mark the 50th anniversary of the Society for Growing Australian Plants, as the Society was known originally.
-The checklist - "Fifty Years of Promoting Australian Plants" - is available for download.
+The checklist – “Fifty Years of Promoting Australian Plants” can be downloaded from the Resources page.

-Titles that have been published by the Society itself or in collaboration with commercial publishers include the following.
+Titles that have been published by the Society itself, its members or in collaboration with commercial publishers include the following.
 Many are now out of print but may be available through municipal libraries.
 Some more recent titles may be available though regional and some district groups or through commercial booksellers.
 Please note that ANPSA does not have a service for direct sales of publications.

 - Adnyamathanha and Beyond – Useful plants of an Ancient Land by Neville Bonney (2007), published by the Australian Plants Society (South Australia).
 Further details and a review are available here.